e2f5db0/react-node-template-containerized/README.md

 ## Running the development containers

-`Note:` Make sure you are not connected to a VPN or else the network created by docker-compose will be unreachable during development.

 `Note:` It may be a good idea to delete *package-lock.json* files from both frontend and backend before continuing.

 In the root folder: